anjaneew/FCCJavaScript-Algorithms-and-Data-Structures/README.md

 FreeCodeCamp Certification Projects:

 Project 1 Palindrome Checker

-Description:
-A simple web app to check if a given string is a palindrome (reads the same forwards and backwards).

-Features:
-•	User inputs text
-•	Click “Check” button
-•	Displays if input is a palindrome or not

-Technologies:
-•	HTML for structure
-•	CSS for styling
-•	JavaScript for palindrome logic

-Notes:
-Basic error handling in JavaScript
+Palindrome Checker is a simple web app that checks if a given string reads the same forwards and backwards.
+It allows the user to input text, click a “Check” button, and displays whether the input is a palindrome or not.
+The project uses HTML for structure, CSS for styling, and JavaScript to handle the palindrome logic with basic error handling.

 Project 2 Roman Numeral Converter

-Description:
-Converts a number (1-3999) to its Roman numeral equivalent.

-Features:
-•	Number input with validation
-•	Displays Roman numeral output
-•	Error messages for invalid input

-Technologies:
-•	HTML for structure
-•	CSS for styling
-•	JavaScript for conversion logic and input validation

-•	Notes:
-•	Handles numbers 1 through 3999 only
-•	Includes console logging for debugging
+Roman Numeral Converter converts a number between 1 and 3999 into its Roman numeral equivalent.
+It features number input with validation, displays the Roman numeral output, and shows error messages for invalid input.
+Technologies used include HTML, CSS, and JavaScript for the conversion logic and input validation.
+The project handles numbers 1 through 3999 only and includes console logging for debugging.

 Project 3 Telephone Number Validator

-Description:
-Validates US telephone numbers in various common formats.

-Features:
-•	Text input for phone number
-•	Checks validity using regex patterns
-•	Displays valid/invalid message
-•	Clear input and output buttons

-Technologies:
-•	HTML for structure
-•	CSS for styling
-•	JavaScript for regex validation logic

-Notes:
-•	Uses multiple regex patterns for flexibility
-•	Alerts if input is empty
+Telephone Number Validator validates US telephone numbers in various common formats.
+It provides a text input for the phone number, checks validity using multiple regex patterns, and displays a valid or invalid message.
+It also includes clear input and output buttons.
+This project uses HTML for structure, CSS for styling, and JavaScript for regex validation logic.
+It alerts the user if the input is empty.